Israeli generals' plan: In Israel

-Both Israeli military analysts and the Al-Mezan Center for Human Rights alleged that this was the first stage of the "general's plan".
-The Israeli human rights organizations Gisha, B'Tselem, Physicians for Human Rights and Yesh Din stated there were "alarming signs" that Israel was implementing the plan.
+Both Israeli military analysts and the al-Mezan Center for Human Rights alleged that this was the first stage of the "general's plan".
+The Israeli human rights organizations Gisha, B'Tselem, Physicians for Human Rights (PHR-I), and Yesh Din stated there were "alarming signs" that Israel was implementing the plan.
 Three Israeli reserve soldiers in Gaza stated it was their understanding the general's plan was being practically implemented.
-Eran Etzion, former deputy director of the National Security Council, called the plan "a war crime" and called for Israeli soldiers to disobey orders to implement the plan.
+Eran Etzion, former deputy director of the National Security Council (NSC), called the plan "a war crime" and called for Israeli soldiers to disobey orders to implement the plan.

 Internationally

-Several United Nations agencies warned of the deepening humanitarian crisis present in northern Gaza due to imposed humanitarian blockades. the Medical Aid for Palestinians organization reported strong concerns about civilian casualties in the area, while aid organizations documented difficulties in delivering essential supplies.
+Several United Nations (UN) agencies warned of the deepening humanitarian crisis present in northern Gaza due to imposed humanitarian blockades. the Medical Aid for Palestinians (MAP) organization reported strong concerns about civilian casualties in the area, while aid organizations documented difficulties in delivering essential supplies.

-Tamer Qarmout, a professor of public policy at the Doha Institute, stated in response to the implementation of tactics from the plan during the Siege of Jabalia: "We’re talking about another wave of displacement – another Nakba.
+Tamer Qarmout, a professor of public policy at the Doha Institute, stated in response to the implementation of tactics from the plan during the siege of Jabalia:"We’re talking about another wave of displacement – another Nakba.
 The future of Gaza is horrifying.
 I still worry about what’s coming next.
-The demographic re-engineering of the Gaza Strip is in progress now."

-In October 2024, United States Secretary of State Antony Blinken and U.S. Secretary of Defense Lloyd Austin sent a letter addressed to Defense Minister of Israel Yoav Gallant and the Israeli Minister for Strategic Affairs Ron Dermer, which established a 30-day deadline for Israel to comply with U.S. requirements regarding humanitarian aid access to Gaza.
+The demographic re-engineering of the Gaza Strip is in progress now."In October 2024, U.S. Secretary of State Antony Blinken and U.S. Secretary of Defense Lloyd Austin sent a letter addressed to Israeli Defence Minister Yoav Gallant and the Israeli Minister for Strategic Affairs Ron Dermer, which established a 30-day deadline for Israel to comply with U.S. requirements regarding humanitarian aid access to Gaza.
 This ultimatum included potential consequences, including the possibility of suspending U.S. weapons transfers to Israel if demands were not met.

 Analysis

 Effectiveness

-The Israeli Institute for National Security Studies expressed the belief that the plan was based on assumptions with significant flaws.
+The Israeli Institute for National Security Studies (INSS) expressed the belief that the plan was based on assumptions with significant flaws.
 The plan's proponents drew questionable conclusions about the effectiveness of siege tactics in securing hostage releases, overlooking that previous releases were largely attributed to Arab public pressure rather than military coercion.
 Moreover, the strategy potentially endangered remaining hostages and failed to address Hamas's demonstrated ability to adapt and rebuild its capabilities.
 The institute also cited legal and humanitarian concerns, such as likelihood of incomplete civilian evacuation, questions of proportionality under international law, and risks of damaging Israel's international standing all presented significant obstacles, compounded by practical difficulties of preventing Hamas fighters from infiltrating humanitarian shelters or disguising themselves among evacuating civilians.